-- Often these are people known or non-strangers.
-It is often someone you see on a regular basis.
+- Usually these are people you know. - It is often someone you see on a regular basis.
 Perhaps someone you love and trust. - It is confusing when someone you know and trust is the abuser.

-- Boyfriends/girlfriends
+- Another child, especially if they are older

 - Relatives

 - Family friends

 - Tutors

 - Someone you just met

 - Someone in the neighborhood